Minority Rights Group Europe Launches two new projects in Turkey

 What is next?

-Minority Rights Group Europe is happy to announce that a series of training events on combatting discrimination through advocacy, and human rights monitoring, and reporting will be conducted for individual belonging to with minority communities by the beginning of July 2021.
+Minority Rights Group Europe is happy to announce that a series of training events on combatting discrimination through advocacy, human rights monitoring, and reporting will be conducted for individuals belonging to minority communities by the beginning of July 2021.

 Sign up for our newsletter to get the latest news about minorities and indigenous peoples from around the world.
 Also, please consider supporting us through a one-off or monthly donation.